salesforce/refocus-collector/SGT.md

   - `timeout` (Number, optional, default=[the Refocus Collector's default value], max=[some hard-coded max]) - the number of milliseconds to wait before aborting the request.
 If undefined or non-numeric values or greater than max, the connection will use the Refocus Collector's default value.
+  - `authorization` (String, optional) - set to `simple-oauth` if you want to use oauth for collector.
 - `contextDefinition` (Object, optional) - define any additional context data, available to the URL as a substitution variable and to the `toUrl` and `transform` functions via the functions' `context` argument.
 Each key defined here must provide an object with the following attributes: